jowo-io/t3/README.md

 ##### To do

-BUG: when uploading avatar and no name is set, the avatar fails to upload. read clean code add search input in posts page storybook next i18n next-auth roles (see UserRole type)
+read clean code
+add search input in posts page storybook next i18n next-auth roles (see UserRole type) boolean names (post.published) shared validationSchema lightning auth: https://github.com/silencesoft/lightning-next-auth-example
-SEO
-boolean names (post.published)
-shared validationSchema
-lightning auth: https://github.com/silencesoft/lightning-next-auth-example